open-telemetry/oteps/text/0250-Composite_Samplers.md

 ### Limitations of composite samplers in Approach One

 Not all samplers can participate as components of composite samplers without undesired or unexpected effects.
 Some samplers require that they _see_ each `Span` being created, even if the span is going to be dropped.
 Some samplers update the trace state or maintain internal state, and for their correct behavior it it is assumed that their sampling decisions will be honored by the tracer at the face value in all cases.
 A good example for this are rate limiting samplers which have to keep track of the rate of created spans and/or the rate of positive sampling decisions.

-A special attention is required for CP samplers.
-The sampling probability they record in trace-state is later used to calculate [_adjusted count_](https://opentelemetry.io/docs/specs/otel/trace/tracestate-probability-sampling/#adjusted-count), which, in turn, is used to calculate span-based metrics.
-While the composite samplers presented here are compatible with CP samplers, generally, mixing CP samplers with other types of samplers may lead to undefined or sometimes incorrect adjusted counts.

 The need to encode and decode the `Tracestate` multiple times affects performance of the composite samplers.
 This drawback is eliminated in Approach Two.